 A good night’s sleep can cure many ills, and it just might help you cope with your depression.
 Sleep boosts both your physical and mental health.
 Getting enough of it can dramatically increase brain function and improve recovery.
-However, insomnia and other sleep problems are not uncommon with depression.
+However, insomnia and other sleep disorders are rather common during depression.
 Talk with your doctor if you have difficulty sleeping.

 Keep a Journal

-It’s easy to get lost in the thought that each day is just as terrible as the one before it.
+It’s easy to get lost in the thought that each day is just as terrible as the next.
 But if you create a concrete way of tracking your days — a journal, calendar, or daily log of some sort — you can see how some days are better than others.
-You might also include information such as what you did that day, who you saw, any revelations you experienced during therapy.
-Rate each day from one to 10—10 being an outstanding day, and one being a terrible day.
-A look back over your days to see how far you’ve come can provide an added boost of encouragement.

 If your brain is free to wander, you may waste a lot of mental energy thinking about your problems.
-Instead, learn ways to divert your brain’s attention for the better.
-Several techniques can help you improve the harmony between your mind and your body.
-These include acupuncture, guided imagery, yoga, meditation, and massage therapy.
+Instead, learn ways to divert your brain’s attention.
+Several techniques can help improve the harmony between your mind and your body.
+These include:

 Look into Alternative Medicine

-- Folate.
-Folate, a B vitamin, may help antidepressant medications work more efficiently.
-When your body does not have enough folate, it may have a slower-than-normal response to antidepressant medicines.
+- Folate, a B vitamin, may help antidepressant medications work more efficiently.
+When your body doesn’t have enough folate, it may have a slower-than-normal response to antidepressant medicines.

-- Omega-3 fatty acids.
-These heart-healthy fats may ease symptoms of depression.
+- Omega-3 fatty acids are heart-healthy fats that may ease symptoms of depression.
 Cold-water fish are chock-full of omega-3s, as are flaxseed, flax oil, walnuts, and algae supplements.